 GDPR & Life Science Companies – 8 Things You Need To Know

-The introduction, on May 25th 2018, of the General Data Protection Regulation (GDPR) presents a particular challenge for the life science community.
-The regulation is being implemented to better protect the privacy of consumers data and, as such, there is a concern from within industry that it will stifle developments in medical science.
+The introduction, on May 25th 2018, of the General Data Protection Regulation (GDPR) continues to present a particular challenge for the life science community.
+The regulation was implemented to better protect the privacy of consumers data and, as such, there is a concern from within industry that it will stifle developments in medical science.
 Nevertheless, the topic is one that all professionals within the life sciences sector need to be fully aware of as we move towards the implementation of the new regulation.
 In this overview, written by Acorn Regulatory’s Quality Systems Specialist Mandy Cashman we look at the main issues relating to GDPR from the perspective of the consumer and the client.

 GDPR – What does it mean?